grepdisc/kindfools/_pages/writeon.md

 - On Tuesday, June 11 WRITE ON met at Good Shepherd Lutheran Church in Tonawanda, inviting people from across Buffalo to write, inspired by a poem by Meister Eckhart.
 - Tuesday, June 18 WRITE ON at Indigo House
+- Thursday, July 11 WRITE ON at CAO's Masten Resource Center